dmfay/massive-js/docs/connecting.md

 Blacklists and whitelists may be comma-separated strings or an array of strings (which will be separated by commas).
 Either type can use SQL `LIKE` (`_` and `%` placeholders) wildcarding.
 Consistent with PostgreSQL naming, they are case-sensitive.

-### Document table uuid primary key data type
+### Document Table Primary Key Types

-Please see [Primary key default data type](documents#primary-key-default-data-type) for more information about what a UUID is and why you may want to use it.
+Please see the document table documentation's [Primary Key Default Data Type](documents#primary-key-default-data-type) for more information about what a UUID is and why you may want to use it.
 However, to use the loader `documentPkType` option, the connected database will need the extension 'uuid-ossp' installed.

 If this extension is not installed, follow these steps, using the 'postgres' account as 'superuser' privileges are required.